ArtiomBoo/RestcountriesAPI_project/README.md

 * Logo can be used as a button to go to the front page (as it used to be on the most of the webpages).
 * On the contry infomation page you can press on border countries to open information about them.

+## Google Maps JavaScript API
+Unfortunately due to security reason I cannot post my API key publicly, if you have your key you can post it in `/src/app/app.module.ts` file otherwise there will be error on the google maps: "Oops!
+Something went wrong."

 ## Demo:
 https://dry-tor-28046.herokuapp.com/